leormsbee/proj-portfolio/hw_005/continuousgood/README.md

 Open the continuousgood.jpg file.
 It is an image of the homepage design for the Continuous Good site.
 Looking at the design at a high-level, we can split it up into different sections.
 The logo and the menu together make up one section, known as the header.
 The section containing the main background image in this design can be referred to as the 'hero'.
-We'll refer to the remaining sections as Section 1, Section 2, etc, all the way up to the Footer.
+We'll refer to the remaining sections as Section 1, Section 2, etc, all the way down to the Footer.

 ----------
 Header
 ----------
 Continuous Good logo on left
 - image for logo can be found at images/header.jpg
+- Can alternatively place <h1>Site Name</h2> in HTML, then hide text + use logo image as bcakground in CSS

 Menu to the right
 - The links' text color should be: #40a2c9